QinbinLi/qinbinli.github.io/_pages/about.md

 My current research interests lie in machine learning, federated learning, privacy, and systems.

 # Recent News
+* Feb 2023: One paper accepted to MLSys 2023.
+* Feb 2023: Start my postdoc at UC Berkeley!
 * Jan 2023: One paper accepted to ICLR 2023.
 * Dec 2022: Invited to serve as a reviewer for ICML 2023.
 * Sep 2022: Passed my PhD defense!